 The annihilation of Moriori

 Although the total number of Moriori first slaughtered was said to be around 300, hundreds more were enslaved and later died.
 Some were killed by their captors.
 Others, horrified by the desecration of their beliefs, died of ‘kongenge’ or despair.
 According to records made by elders, 1,561 Moriori died between 1835 and 1863, when they were released from slavery.
 Many succumbed to diseases introduced by Europeans, but large numbers died at the hands of Ngāti Mutunga and Ngāti Tama.
 In 1862 only 101 remained.
-When the last known full-blooded Moriori died in 1933, many thought this marked the extinction of a race.
+When Tommy Solomon died in 1933, many thought this marked the extinction of the Moriori people.

 Dealings with the government